GarrickGoh/SC1015-Mini-Project/README.md

 2. Data Cleaning
 3. Explatory Data Analysis
 4. Machine Learning

 # Groupmates
 1. Garrick Goh
 2. Ivan Lai
 3. Ee Chern

+# Problem Definition
+Are we able to predict the availibility of the carpark based on previous API requests and analysis of previous years?